Baekalfen/ICAP-avscan/README.md

 Introduction
 ------------
 Both versions have the same interface of public and private methods.
 Although they are not equal in the way of handling exceptions.
-Both versions will disconnect automatically when caught by the garbage collection
+Both versions will disconnect automatically when caught by the garbage collection.

 Example of C# Version
 ---------------------